jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 When I started using my phone during my internship, I got convicted that my work ethic isn't invisible to God in non-spiritual contexts.
 No, we are to do everything in the name of Jesus always giving thanks.
 #jj struggle is real.

+#### v.21
+>Fathers, do not embitter your children, or they will become discouraged.

+The image is of an overbearing disciplinarian who constantly corrects and rebukes a child for every little mistake or perceived wrong.
+Such a father will provoke his children.
+The Greek word translated “discouraged” is found only here in the New Testament.
+It speaks of becoming disheartened or “losing spirit.”
+According to _A Handbook on Paul’s Letters to the Colossians and to Philemon_, such a discouraged child will close down his heart and hide inside himself.
+“The child feels that he can never do anything right and so gives up trying” (Bratcher, R., & Nida, E., United Bible Societies, 1993, p.
+94).
+#gotquestions

+They should not be so praised as to make them vain and proud, but they should be commended when they do well.
+The desire of praise should not be the principle from which they should be taught to act, but they should feel that the approbation of parents is a desirable thing, and when they act so as to deserve that approbation, no injury is done them by their understanding it.
+He who always finds fault with a child; who is never satisfied with what he does; who scolds and frets and complains, let him do as he will, breaks his spirit, and soon destroys in the delicate texture of his soul all desire of doing well.
+The child in despair soon gives over every effort to please.
+He becomes sullen, morose, stupid, and indifferent to all the motives that can be presented to him, and becomes to a great extent indifferent as to what he does - since all that he does meets with the same reception from the parent.
+#barnes

+Lord, correct my view of you.
+I have often viewed you as a disciplinarian due to my awareness of how often I fall short.
+Father, fill me with your Holy Spirit that I may have the knowledge of your will.
+#jj 11/5/2023

 #### v.23
 >Whatever you do, work at it with all your heart, as working for the Lord, not for men,